17 Pumpkin Patches in Central Arkansas to Visit this Fall

 Not only can your family pluck a pumpkin from the U-Pick Pumpkin Patch, they can also learn about the lives of early settlers and Native Americans on the living history farm.
-Tour a replica of a pioneer homestead, learn a lesson in the schoolhouse and see a covered wagon.
-Little ones can also meet the animals who live on the farm—pigs, miniature horses, sheep, rabbits and a llama.
+Tour a replica of a pioneer homestead, learn a lesson in the schoolhouse, see a covered wagon and meet the animals who live on the farm—pigs, miniature horses, sheep, rabbits and a llama.
+You can also participate in rubber duck races, sift for gem stones in the old-fashioned mining sluice, and dig for dinosaur eggs.
 In the Enchanted Forest, visitors stroll through a nature trail of storybook characters like Hansel and Gretel, Little Red Riding Hood and The Three Little Pigs.

-2. Asbury’s Pumpkin Patch at Asbury United Methodist Church in Little Rock
+2. Asbury UMC Pumpkin Patch at Asbury United Methodist Church in Little Rock

 3. BoBrook Farms in Roland

-Not far from Pinnacle Mountain State Park, you’ll find this charming sunflower maze and pumpkin patch.
-Enjoy a hayride, sunflower maze, farm animals and a hay maze.
-Plus, kids can climb on a hay mountain formed from 200-300 bales of hay, and jump into the corn pit of 5,000 pounds of corn.
-When you’re ready to find a pumpkin, head to the 12-row pumpkin patch; some of the pumpkins are even left on the vine for families to cut themselves.
+This pumpkin patch is known for its proximity to Pinnacle Mountain.
+A charming sunflower maze and hayrides accentuate the fall spirit, and farm animals and a hay maze are also available.
+Plus, kids can climb on a hay mountain formed from 200-300 bales of hay and jump into the corn pit of 5,000 pounds of corn.
+To find a pumpkin, kids can look to the 12-row pumpkin patch, where some of the pumpkins are even left on the vine for families to cut themselves.
 Concessions and crafts are also available for purchase.

 4. Cox Berry Farm & Nursery in Clarksville

-1081 Hwy.
-818, Clarksville.
-Entry to the farm free; pumpkin prices vary by weight; pumpkin trail costs extra.
+1081 Highway 818, Clarksville.
+Entry to the farm free; pumpkin prices vary by weight; pumpkin trail $2.50 per person.

 5. Family Farm Fall Harvest and Pumpkin Patch in Malvern

-184 Lasiter Road, Lonoke. $8, includes all attractions, children under 5 free with paying adult; pumpkins and food sold separately.
+184 Lasiter Road, Lonoke (35 miles northeast of Little Rock).
+Admission: $8, includes all attractions, children under 5 free with paying adult; pumpkins and food sold separately.

 Since 1999, this pumpkin patch has been bringing smiles to little ones.
 Kids can wind their way through a hay maze made of round bales, take a hayride in a tractor-pulled covered wagon, gaze at an aquarium filled with fish, and feed rabbits, goats and chickens in a petting zoo.
 Little ones can also hop on a horse for a quick, hand-led horseback ride or blow off steam on basketball and volleyball courts.
 A mobile pumpkin patch (complete with Frankenstein-esque monster) is available to visit to schools and churches, and brings along pumpkins, chicken and rabbits.